 - Consider how the agreement restricts future employment.
 What are the limitations on who you can work for, where you can work, and what you can do?
 How does it restrict the use of information you learned while employed?

-A Review & Consultation is a flat fee of $500.
+A review & consultation is a flat fee of $750.

 If it looks like there is an opportunity to improve the terms of your separation agreement, we can contact your employer and negotiate on your behalf, or coach you in the background so you can do the negotiating.

-Contact us below to set up a Review & Consultation.
+Contact us to set up a review & consultation.